REUL-Lab/eula-aat/README.md

 * If developing, initialize and acgivate the environment with conda using
     - `conda env create -f environment.yml`
     - `source activate eula-aat`
-* If running for deploy (on debian distributions only), run the quick configure script and skip to Part 2
+* If deploying to production (on debian distributions only), run the quick configure script and skip to Part 2
     - `sudo chmod +x setup.sh && sudo ./setup.sh`
-* For other deploys, install the python environment and continue following
+* For deploys to other environments, install the python environment and continue following
     - `pip install -r requirements.txt`

 Install the punkt package for nltk